r-lib/lintr/paper/paper.md

 -   **Efficiency**

-Sometimes the users might not be aware of a more efficient way offered by R for carrying out a computation. `{lintr}` offers linters to improve code efficiency by avoiding common inefficient patterns.
+Sometimes users might not be aware of a more efficient way offered by R for carrying out a computation. `{lintr}` offers linters to improve code efficiency by avoiding common inefficient patterns.

 For example, the `any_is_na_linter()` linter detects usages of `any(is.na(x))` and suggests `anyNA(x)` as a more efficient alternative